Triple 9: Plot

 In the aftermath, Marcus survives but is in critical condition.
-Michael meets with Irina and her henchmen for the exchange.
+Michael meets with Irina for the exchange.
 He has a gift for his son to give to him upon their reunion.
 Irina gives him the money but does not bring Michael's son as she had promised to earlier.
 Michael and Irina were earlier revealed to have a family relationship: the mother of Michael's son is Irina's sister; nonetheless, Irina refers to Michael as a "monkey."
-After being beaten by her henchmen, Michael walks back to his car and triggers a bomb that was wired into his "gift," killing Irina and her thugs.
+After being beaten, Michael walks back to his car and triggers a bomb that was wired into his "gift," killing Irina.
 As he drives away, Michael is pulled over by Franco, who kills him and steals the money.

-After investigating Luis's belongings at the morgue, Chris finds a note in Luis's wallet, which contained the location where Marcus took him the day of the shooting.
-Chris later finds out that Marcus met Luis the day of the shooting, letting him know where to kill Chris.
+After investigating Luis's belongings at the morgue, Chris finds a note in Luis's wallet, which contains the location where Marcus took him the day of the shooting.
+Chris later finds out that Marcus met Luis on the day of the shooting, letting him know where to kill Chris.
 Angered, Chris visits an unconscious Marcus to try to get answers but is interrupted by Franco, who invites Chris back to the station to get his account of the shooting.
-As the two head to the car, Chris receives a call from Jeffrey, who tells him that Franco has been cleaning house and that he might be next.
-Chris, clutching his holstered weapon, stops and tells Franco that he'll meet him at the station.
-Franco, realizing Chris has been tipped of his involvement, agrees to meet Chris there.
+As the two head to the car, Chris receives a call from Jeffrey, who tells him that Franco has been cleaning the house and that he might be next.
+Chris stops and tells Franco that he'll meet him at the station.
+Franco, realizing Chris has been tipped off his involvement, agrees to meet Chris there.
 As the two head out to their respective cars, Jeffrey is seen in the backseat of Franco's car, and they both shoot each other when Franco takes a seat in his car.
 Franco is killed, and Jeffrey is shot in the abdomen.
-As Chris makes a Triple 9 call, Jeffrey calmly pulls a joint and smokes it.
-Jeffrey's fate is left unknown.
+As Chris makes a Triple 9 call, Jeffrey calmly pulls a joint and smokes it, leaving his fate unknown.